emilypx/appfair.github.io/index.md

 In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to actually run your app in order to test and refine the behavior.

+### Why is my `integrate` pull request never merged?

+Your `integrate` PRs are not intended to ever be merged into the [appfair/App](https://github.com/appfair/App/pulls) repository.
+Rather, they are required merely to trigger the `pull_request_target` GitHub action that initiates the `integrate-release` phases.

 ### Are App Fair apps signed?

 Yes.
-As of macOS 12, apps must be signed in order to run.
+As of macOS 12, all apps must be signed in order to run on every native architecture.
 The same requirement exists for iOS.
 The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate in order to satisfy this requirement.